 The two randomized trials of AR101 and the three randomized trials of Viaskin Peanut were all of good quality/low risk of bias, though all of the trials were at risk for partial unblinding due to adverse events.
-For the other OIT trials, the two RCTs were of poor quality and the other two were uncontrolled case-series.
+For the OIT trials other than AR101, the two RCTs were of poor quality and the two other studies were uncontrolled case-series.
+We also summarized a recent systematic review of randomized trials of OIT for peanut allergy that included a broader patient population.